novelrt/NovelRT/README.md

 Examples will be placed here when we have created some.
 In the meantime, we advise asking us directly on our discord (invite URL above and below).

 ## Contributing
 First off, if you want to contribute, thanks!

-Tickets that are not being resolved by the development team will be plainly marked as such via `Help Wanted` or something similar to that should it change.
-We also would greatly appreciate being reached out to via our discord to discuss what you could work on.
+If you would like to contribute to the development of NovelRT, please see our [contribution guide here](Contributing.md).
+If this doesn't answer any questions that you have, feel free to reach out to us on Discord to discuss what you can work on - we greatly appreciate it!

 **NovelRT and everyone contributing (this includes issues, pull requests, the wiki, Discord in all forms, etc.) must abide by our code of conduct, which can be found [here](CODE_OF_CONDUCT.md).
 Instances of abuse, harrassment or otherwise unacceptable behaviour must either be reported to a NovelRT Developer via direct message on Discord or by contacting us via [email](mailto:admin%40novelrt.dev).**